 - All other recitals that should be completed before the academic year ends

 On-Campus Recital Policies

-All students who record a recital on campus will be charged the traditional $150 recital fee to offset staffing costs.
+All students who record a recital on campus will be charged the traditional $150 recital fee.

 The entire recorded program must be no longer than 55 minutes, including breaks between pieces.
 A maximum of 45 minutes of music is recommended.

 Recitalists will be given 30 minutes of setup and warmup time before the recording begins.

 The minimum time limit for music is at the discretion of supervising faculty.